National Highway 709B (India)

-National Highway 709B, is a National Highway in India.
-The highway starts from Akshardham in Delhi.
+National Highway 709B is a National Highway in India.
+The highway originates from Akshardham in Delhi.
 It is a spur road of National Highway 9.
-NH-709B traverses the states of Delhi and Uttar Pradesh passing through various towns and cities in Western Uttar Pradesh like Baghpat, Shamli, Thanabhawan, Rampur Maniharan, Saharanpur, Behat, Shakumbhari.
+NH-709B traverses the states of Delhi and Uttar Pradesh, passing through various towns and cities in Western Uttar Pradesh such as Baghpat, Baraut, Ailum, Shamli, Thanabhawan, Rampur Maniharan, Saharanpur, and Behat.
 Shamli acts as a major junction as two other major highways of the area (709A) and (709AD) intersect with (709B) at Shamli.